OtherActive

 Whether you need an MVV depends on your nationality and circumstances.
 If you are from outside the EU and need to stay longer than three months, you will typically need an MVV.
 However, if you do not require an MVV, your employer can start the work permit application procedure while you are already in the Netherlands as a highly skilled migrant.
 Your employer and the IND will clarify this requirement based on your specific situation.

-The structured data does not specify whether this visa leads to permanent residency or citizenship, or how many years you must hold it before becoming eligible.
-You should contact the IND directly or consult with an immigration lawyer to understand the pathway from highly skilled migrant status to permanent residency or Dutch citizenship.
+Whether this visa leads to permanent residency or citizenship, and the timeline to eligibility, has not been officially confirmed.
+Contact the IND directly or consult an immigration lawyer to understand the pathway from Highly Skilled Migrant status to permanent residency or Dutch citizenship.

 The specific duration of the highly skilled migrant residence permit and renewal terms are not specified in the available documentation.
 You should verify the exact validity period and renewal procedures with the IND or your employer's immigration advisor, as these details are critical for your long-term planning.